rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-app-container/manage-app.md

 Note that one of the APP ROOT CLONE F3345058508_3_1 is deleted as we set the compatibility to 2.0.
 So, any App Pdbs created further will inherit all the changes from  1.0 version and 1.1 Patch and 2.0 changes when SYNCed.

+For more information see [documentation](http://docs.oracle.com/database/122/ADMIN/administering-application-containers-with-sql-plus.htm) .you will see there is a lot of detail about this functionality.